 3 – Eligibility criteria apply.
 Visit www.rheem.com.au/ rebates for information on Government Incentives (STC’s).

-4 – Energy savings of up to 68% are based on Australian Government approved TRNSYS simulation modelling using a medium load in Zone 3 and apply when replacing an electric water heater of similar size with a Rheem 551270 Heat Pump water heater.
+4 – Energy savings are based on Australian Government approved TRNSYS simulation modelling using a medium load in Zone 3 and apply when replacing a similar sized storage electric water heater.
+Any savings will vary depending upon your location, type of water heater being replaced, hot water consumption and fuel tariff.
+Any savings will vary depending upon your location, type of water heater being replaced, hot water consumption and fuel tariff.

 Any savings will vary depending upon your location, type of water heater being replaced, hot water consumption and fuel tariff.
 The impact on an electricity account will depend on the tariff arrangement of the water heater being replaced and where you live.”
 The Rheem 551270 Heat Pump water heater (model / climate dependent) is recommended to be connected to either 24 hour continuous tariff or extended off-peak (min 16 hours/day).
 If replacing an electric water heater greater than 250 litres, heat pump connection to 24 hour continuous tariff is recommended.
 Before purchase consult your energy provider for more information on cost comparisons.